shaimacs/Job-Search-Website/README.md

 ### User Stories
 - As a user, I should be able to search for a job in my city.
-- As a user, I should be able to search for a job according to post date.
 - As a user, I should be able to search by a job title.
 - As a user, I should be able to apply for a job.
 - As a user, I should be able to upload my resume.